Customer Relationship Management (CRM) software has become the go-to for building relationships with prospects and clients.

-When you want to know more about your customers and leads, surveys can be the perfect way way to get the data you need to really take advantage of your CRM.
+When you want to know more about your customers and leads, surveys can be the perfect way to get the data you need to really take advantage of your CRM.

 How surveys make your CRM better

 CRM and survey software bring out the best in each other.
-By combining the data and automated capabilities of CRM with the marketing research capabilities of surveys, you can build and marketing and sales strategies that are more focused witout losing your ability to scale.
+By combining the data and automated capabilities of CRM with the marketing research capabilities of surveys, you can build and marketing and sales strategies that are more focused without losing your ability to scale.